Young woman sits casually at her desk looking at her laptop.

 Credit card wire transfers cost more

 The reason credit card wire transfers are so expensive is that they’re often treated as cash advances by the credit card issuer.
-Credit card cash advances almost always come with an added fee associated, typically a fixed amount or a percentage of the advance.
+Credit card cash advances usually come with an added fee associated, typically a fixed amount or a percentage of the advance.

 One of the most common fee structures for credit card cash advances is either a set dollar amount or a percentage of the total amount you’re taking from your card account, whichever is higher.
 For example, if you were to use a credit card that charges cash advance fees of the greater of $10 or 5% to transfer $500, you’d pay an additional $25 on top of the fees charged by the wire transfer service.

-Every credit card charges different rates for cash advances, and your specific card’s charges can be found in its Schumer Box—a table or “box” found on credit card agreements that summarizes fees and interest rates.
-All other fees for the card will also be outlined there.
+Every credit card charges different rates for cash advances, and you can see your specific card’s charges in its Schumer Box—a table or “box” found on credit card agreements that summarizes fees and interest rates.
+You can see all other fees for the card there.

 Did you know?

-You almost always pay fees on a cash advance, but some credit cards also charge an annual fee simply for using the card.
+You typically pay fees on a cash advance, but some credit cards also charge an annual fee simply for using the card.
 Not Discover.
-We have on every credit card and you can earn rewards with every purchase.
+We have no annual fee on every credit card and you can earn rewards with every purchase.

 How to minimize wire transfer fees

-Paying for a wire transfer doesn’t have to come with added cash advance fees attached.
-Every wire transfer provider—rather it be a bank or a financial services company—has its own fee outline, and money may be saved by paying via bank account, debit card, or cash.
+Paying for a wire transfer doesn’t have to come with added cash advance fees.
+Every wire transfer provider—whether it be a bank or a financial services company—has its own fee outline.
+Money may be saved by paying via bank account, debit card, or cash.

-Whatever service you ultimately choose, be sure to check the transfer fee structure to avoid getting hit with surprise costs.
+Whatever service you choose, be sure to check the transfer fee structure to avoid surprise costs.

 When you should wire money from a credit card